-Many meteorologists talk about the ‘average first frost’ date, but half the time frost will arrive sooner!
+Many meteorologists talk about the ‘average first frost’ or 'average last frost' date, but half the time frost will arrive sooner than the 'earliest' date or later than the 'latest' date.
 Below find your region’s historical earliest freeze (32 degrees).
 Be aware that microclimates even within your own garden can expose plants to frost despite the thermometer reading.
-Taking the recommended steps outlined here can increase the chances of your plants surviving an early freeze, prolonging the growing season.
+Taking the recommended steps outlined here can increase the chances of your plants surviving a freeze, prolonging the growing season.

 “Clear moon, frost soon.”